Eothaun/DOTS-Playground/docs/content/posts/HowtofindDOTSpackageinformation.md

 ## Where to start?

-Whenever you have a Unity project and you have access to the source code *if it is a C# only project*.
+Whenever you have a Unity project and you have access to the source code of packages. *Only to the C# frontend of the package not to the C++ facilities*.
 DOTS and its related packages are written in HPC# ([High-performance C#](https://blogs.unity3d.com/2019/02/26/on-dots-c-c/)) Unity's subset.
 This means we have access to its internals!

 ### Where would they be?